 Definition

-An MIHS sample contains time-aligned data packets.
+An MIHS sample contains data packets belonging to a temporal unit.
 See subclause 4.2.3, for further details.

 MIHS samples are externally framed and have a size supplied by that external framing; for example, by sample size ('stsz') boxes.